Published: Apr 17, 2022 by

 The conference will be hybrid, with a substantial in-person presence for those who want to interact directly with their colleagues concerning the future of US High Energy Physics.
 The DPF and Snowmass coordination teams encourage everyone who is able to attend in person to do so.
 While remote access will be available, the quality and productivity of face-to-face discussions justify in-person participation.
 The workshop will commence with a day of plenary talks to set the stage for the following week.
 This is followed by seven days of parallel sessions in the mornings and panel discussions, colloquia, and community-wide town-hall style meetings in the afternoons.
 The parallel-session days will include industry exhibitors and poster sessions.
 Finally, the workshop will close out with 1.5 days of plenary sessions summarizing the work, reports, and future directions intended to inform the P5 Panel.
 There will be a reception on July 18 and dinner on July 22.
 A public lecture will be given on July 20 by Adam Riess, one of the winners of the 2011 Nobel Prize for Physics, from Johns Hopkins University.
 Networking and outreach activities are being planned.
 Remote access to the plenary and parallel sessions, as well as panel discussions and colloquia will be provided via Zoom.

 Registration Information: Early-bird registration will open on May 1, 2022.
-Normal registration will open on June 6, and late registration will open on July 3, 2022.
+Normal registration will open on June 13 at 11:59 pm, and late registration will open on July 3, 2022.
 Registration fees for early-career members such as students and postdocs will be 50% or less than that for senior members.
 When normal registration opens, we will also open registration for remote participants.
 The remote registration cost for senior members of the community will be less than in person, and substantially cheaper for early career members.

 Poster Session: The poster session is open now and accepting submissions.
 This is the only part of the workshop driven by abstract submission.
 A poster will only be accepted if its creator plans to attend in person.
 Please submit your abstracts before May 9, 2022, to assure a decision well before the end of the Early Bird registration period.
 We will send notification of the acceptance of your contribution by email on May 16, 2022.
 We encourage posters from students, postdocs, and scientists contributing actively to the Snowmass process.
 Poster topics must relate to the Snowmass scope as defined in the Frontiers or to relevant issues concerning the future of HEP.
 Prizes for the best posters by early career members will be awarded at the workshop.
 Further instructions on the formatting of the posters will be made available closer to the conference.
 To submit a poster abstract, please use the indico conference site.